jaimejim/ietf-insights-client/README.md

 - `-m` or `--meeting`: Specifies the meeting to process.
 This argument is required when using `-s/--stats`, `-n/--name`, `-c/--company`, or `-g/--group`.

-  Example: `python3 counter.py -m "ietf117"`
+  Example: `python3 ietf-insights.py -g "core" -m "ietf117"`

 - `-n` or `--name`: Filters the data based on a specific name.
 This argument requires `-m/--meeting`.

-  Example: `python3 counter.py -n "John Doe" -m "ietf117"`
+  Example: `python3 ietf-insights.py -n "John Doe" -m "ietf117"`

 - `-c` or `--company`: Filters the data based on a specific company.
 This argument requires `-m/--meeting`.

-  Example: `python3 counter.py -c "ericsson" -m "ietf117"`
+  Example: `python3 ietf-insights.py -c "ericsson" -m "ietf117"`

 - `-g` or `--group`: Filters the data based on a specific group.
 This argument requires `-m/--meeting`.

-  Example: `python3 counter.py -g "core" -m "ietf117"`
+  Example: `python3 ietf-insights.py -g "core" -m "ietf117"`

 - `-s` or `--stats`: Displays statistics.
 This argument requires `-m/--meeting`.

-  Example: `python3 counter.py -s -m "ietf117"`
+  Example: `python3 ietf-insights.py -s -m "ietf117"`

 - `-H` or `--historical-stats`: Displays historical statistics.
 Can be used alone or with `-n/--name` or `-g/--group`.

-  Example: `python3 counter.py -H`
+  Example: `python3 ietf-insights.py -H`

 - `--country`: Filters the data based on a specific country.
 This argument requires `-m/--meeting`.

-  Example: `python3 counter.py --country "ES" -m "ietf117"`
+  Example: `python3 ietf-insights.py --country "ES" -m "ietf117"`

 - `--not-attending`: Finds non-attending groups for a specific company.
 This argument requires `-m/--meeting`.

-  Example: `python3 counter.py --not-attending "ACME INC" -m "ietf117"`
+  Example: `python3 ietf-insights.py --not-attending "ACME INC" -m "ietf117"`

 Please note that the script will raise an error if required arguments are missing or if invalid commands are provided.